-While some of us were raised UCC, the majority of us were raised in other traditions: Catholic, Lutheran, Episcopal, Presbyterian, evangelical, fundamentalist, even Jewish and Muslim.
+While some of us were raised UCC, the majority of us were raised in other traditions: Catholic, Lutheran, Episcopal, Presbyterian, evangelical, fundamentalist, even Jewish, Buddhist and Muslim.
 This makes for an interesting mix!
 All of us bring our questions, our doubts, our beliefs, our criticism, our willingness to both ask questions and lean into faith in order to make our lives, and the world, a better place.

 We take the Bible seriously but not literally.
 We are supportive of other religious traditions, understanding that there are many paths to God and that no one has a monopoly on God’s truth.
 God’s revelation is ongoing.
 We recognize that the Bible, although written in specific historical times and places, still speaks to us in our present condition.
 Study of the scriptures is not limited by past interpretations.
 Our experiences help us break scripture open again and again in new ways.